abu-compbio/DriveWays/README.md

-# DriveWays: A Method for Overlapping Driver Module Identification in Cancer
+# DriveWays: A Method for Identifying Possibly Overlapping Driver Pathways in Cancer

 ### This is the original repository for the DriveWays paper